 If you were to check my personal Facebook account today, you’d see that I have a very few select group of “Friends.”
 These are people that I actually truly care about and want to know how they are doing.

 I don’t have any posts, updates, check-ins and not many pictures or personal info.
 I did do that all on purpose.
 I purged my Facebook account by deleting every single post I have ever written as well as any picture, comment or like that I added.
 It felt great doing this!
 I got a sense of my personal security and power back as well.

 A great movie to watch sometime that will rock your world is called “The Great Hack.”
 I highly recommend watching it.
 It’s on Netflix right now, btw.

 Moving forward now, today I only use Facebook for my businesses and don’t like posting anything often on it too.
 It’s all a waste of my time and energy!
 I’d rather be walking on the beach or spending time doing something fun, then adding content to an online social media site.
 Y.O.L.O.

-Some after this, I went ahead and deleted my personal Twitter account and other sites that proved to be not worth my time.
+Soon after doing the above, I went ahead and decided to delete my personal Twitter account and other sites that proved to be not worth my time.

 I absolutely loved doing it, it felt extremely cleansing and healthy.
 I’ve never looked back!

 My New’s Years Resolution